Sendense Documentation

 Sendense does not depend on the CloudStack Backup and Recovery Framework.

 The B&R Framework is a provider-plugin orchestration surface.
-Sendense owns the backup data path with SNA, Sendense CBT, EBA Smart Transport and EBA repositories.
+Sendense owns the backup data path with SNA, EBA Smart Transport and EBA repositories.

 Use the B&R Framework position page when comparing Sendense with products that market CloudStack UI backup buttons as the support boundary.